AconCavy/cp-template-csharp/README.md

 ## Uninstall

-You can uninstall the templates from your environment.
+You can uninstall the template.

 ```sh
 dotnet new -u AconCavy.CompetitiveProgramming.Templates